KotlinID/simple-kotlin-android/README.md

-# Simple Kotlin Android Application
+# Simple Kotlin Android
+Simple Android Application using Kotlin as a Language